-| Import your Chart of accounts |
+| | Import your Chart of accounts |

-Description | You can only import your ledger accounts once.
-You must do this before you create any transactions, such as invoices or expenses, or any records, such as customers or suppliers.
+| Description | You can only import your ledger accounts once.
 To import your ledger accounts, you must: - Have a new Accounting business with no transactions or records

-- Save your ledger accounts in a spreadsheet as a comma separated value (CSV) format
+- Save your ledger accounts in a spreadsheet as a comma-separated value (CSV) format

 The ledger accounts imported from the CSV file will replace all the standard ledger accounts created in Sage Accounting by default.
 Make sure you import all the ledger accounts you need.
-You can manually add individual ledger accounts later, but you cannot import them again. |
+You can manually add individual ledger accounts later, but you can’t import them again. |

-Resolution | ▼ Step one: Download the CSV template file Each CSV file contains list of ledger accounts and the required columns for Nominal Code, Ledger name, Control account, Category and Tax rate.
-A CSV file is a special kind of excel spreadsheet.
-Download the CSV file that is suitable for your business type. - From Settings, then Business Settings, select Chart of Accounts.
+| Resolution | ▼ Download the CSV template file Each CSV file contains a list of ledger accounts and the required columns for Nominal Code, Ledger name, Control account, Category and Tax rate.
+Download the CSV file that’s suitable for your business type. - From Settings, then Business Settings, select Chart of Accounts.

 - From the New Ledger Account dropdown arrow, select Import Accounts.